Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Entertainment, games, media, communication and social activity moved online (Facebook, Twitter, Instagram)
 * Many business activities and tools moved online (GitHub, Salesforce, Slack)

-At the same time ideas were generated that hinted at the potential for economic value exchange *itself* to move to the internet:
+At the same time ideas were generated that hinted at the potential for economic value exchange *itself* to move to the Internet:

 * Digital currencies were proposed and implemented
 * Key concepts able to enforce terms on Digital transactions such as Smart Contracts were introduced.